florophore/floro-react-native-demo/README.md

 If you want to actually experience the demo in full, please download the Floro Desktop app from [Floro](https://floro.io) if you haven't already

 #### Clone the Floro Repository in Floro
-Next clone the repository for this project
+You can find the repository for this project here.
 [Clone Floro Repo Here](https://floro.io/app-proxy/repo/@/floro/rn-demo).

 (This will only work when the Floro desktop client is running)